Rate of adaptation in sexuals and asexuals: A solvable model of the Fisher-Muller effect: DISCUSSION

-The two-locus genome considered in this paper can be viewed as a simple example of a modular genomic architecture, where recombination occurs between modules but not within a modul. \citeN{WWW2011} have pointed out that such a modular structure induces a strong benefit for sexual reproduction when there is sign epistasis within the modules and different modules contribute independently to fitness.
-It would therefore be of interest to extend our approach to include a tunable degree of epistasis interactions within the loci.
+The two-locus genome considered in this paper can be viewed as a simple example of a modular genomic architecture, where recombination occurs between modules but not within a module. \citeN{WWW2011} have pointed out that such a modular structure induces a strong benefit for sexual reproduction when there is sign epistasis within the modules and different modules contribute independently to fitness.
+Another promising avenue for future research would therefore be to extend our approach to include a tunable degree of epistasic interactions within the loci.
 Following \citeN{WWW2011}, such interactions should affect not only the speed of adaptation but also the set of genotypes that can be reached at all by the population.